d-manishag/My_Portolio/README.md

 - Work collaboratively with proficiently handling a team and work efficienlty with Git tools

+## Education

+#### Rutgers University - New Brunswick
+Master of Science in Data Science - Statistics
+Sep 2022 - Dec 2023

+#### Indian Institute of Technology Madras - India
+Bachelor of Technology
+Jul 2018 - Jul 2022

 ## Work Experience

 1. Research Assistant @ Public Affairs and Administration, Rutgers University                                                      May 2023 - Present